 What else do I need to know about my Au Pair weekend class?

-Before you sign up for an Au Pair weekend class, there are some other things you’ll want to take into consideration.
+Before you sign up for an Au Pair weekend class and enter the Au Pair classroom environment, there are some other things you’ll want to take into consideration.
 This will ensure you have the best experience possible.
+Additionally, you should verify if you can include the credits you earn in your professional qualifications or certification.

 Make sure you get credit for the course.